-- 1. There are approximately 57,000 charities registered with the ACNC.
-Each year, registered charities are required to submit an Annual Information Statement (AIS) to us. - 2.
-Generally, charities are required to submit their AIS within six months of the end of their reporting period for example, by 31 December for a charity with a 30 June financial year end.
-For most charities that will be for the financial year 1 July 2016 30 June 2017, for others it will be the 2017 calendar year.
-There are also a small number of charities that have alternative reporting periods. - 3.
-This dataset provides a record of the 2017 AISs submitted by charities, that is, the statements submitted for the 2017 reporting period. - For the 2017 reporting year, the Commissioner exercised her discretion to extend the due date for the Annual Information Statement to 31 January 2018 (for charities using the 1 July to 30 June reporting period). - Registered charities can apply to the ACNC to have some or all of the information they provide withheld from the ACNC Register (www.acnc.gov.au/withhold).
-If data has been withheld, the AIS data for these charities has been excluded from the dataset. - 6.
+- 1. As at May 2020, there are more than 57,000 charities registered with the ACNC.
+Each year, registered charities are required to submit an Annual Information Statement (AIS). - 2.
+While we are publishing these notes in 2020, the 2018 Annual Information Statement is in fact the most up-to-date information available to the ACNC (the 2019 Annual Information Statement is not yet due for many charities). - 3.
+Registered charities can apply to the ACNC to have some or all of the information they provide withheld from the ACNC Register (www.acnc.gov.au/withhold).
+If data has been withheld, the AIS data for these charities has been excluded from the dataset. - 4.
 When charities fill out the AIS, they may rely on guidance published by the ACNC.
 This guidance is available on the ACNC website.